What Is Council Tax Reduction?

 Council Tax Reduction is means tested.
 This means that your income will be assessed - this includes savings, pensions and your partner's income.
 You will not be able to claim Council Tax Reduction if:

-- your total savings and capital are more than £16,000
+- your total savings and capital are more than £16,000, (unless you get the Guarantee Credit of Pension Credit)

 - you are subject to immigration control (find out more at Citizens Advice, Are You Subject to Immigration Control?)